roytang/blog/content/post/2018/12/ancient-pc-gaming/index.md

 - Gaming
 title: Ancient PC Gaming
 type: post
+resources:
+- src: rtk3kerwins.jpg
+  title: "RTK3: He really liked naming characters after himself.
+Also I only noticed now the poor grammar i.e. 'a officer'"
+- src: waxworks.png
+  title: "Waxworks: The pyramid level was the one we were most familiar with, since it was the first one available."
+featuredResource:
+  filename: rtk3kerwins.jpg
+dontinlinephotos: true
 ---

 I recently found a stash of old DOS games we used to play, so I thought I'd write about the early days of PC gaming.
 My PC gaming career (such as it is) started way back in the MS-DOS era.
 It was an interesting time to be a gamer, to say the least.
 It was a time when you had to make bootdisks and fiddle around with files like `autoexec.bat` and `himem.sys` to make sure your PC booted with the correct configuration required to run your game.
 I got to become familiar with things like VGA drivers and sound drivers and so on.